 CIT Bank has a range of savings accounts that offer competitive rates and don’t charge any service fees.
 The Savings Connect account pays you a high 2.10% APY and only requires a $100 minimum opening deposit.
 Its other savings accounts also have competitive yields, but they’re certainly not the best on the market.
 For instance, the Savings Builder account offers only 0.85% APY and requires a minimum balance of $25,000 or a monthly deposit of $100.

 Like other online banks, CIT is a great fit for people who like the convenience of banking on their phone or computer.
-The app receives 4.6 out of 5 stars and 3.4 stars on Google Play.
+The app receives 4.6 out of 5 stars on App Store and 3.0 stars on Google Play.
 If you have any banking questions, telephone support is also available with extended hours from Monday to Saturday and is closed on Sundays.

 Unlike other digital banks on our list, CIT doesn’t have a network of no-fee ATMs.
 However, you can use other banks’ ATMs and CIT will reimburse you up to $30 of those fees per month.
 If you use the ATM regularly to withdraw money, for example, any fees you incur above $30 will be an out-of-pocket expense.